 An unrelated but similar problem can result if you owe money to the banks in which you have your money deposited.

-In this circumstance, the banks can actually TAKE the funds in your accounts to satisfy the debts to them if you are delinquent on the payments.
-This usually occurs before a bankruptcy case is filed, so it’s not really a bankruptcy issue, but I always advise my clients to switch bank accounts to an institution that they do not owe money to (and other than Wells Fargo or Union Bank, for the reasons stated above).
+In that circumstance, the banks can actually TAKE the funds in your accounts to satisfy the debts to them if you are delinquent on the payments.
+This is called a “setoff” and only occurs before a bankruptcy case is filed, so it’s not really a bankruptcy issue.

 smlp.co.uk supplied the photo